Kyuu-Ji/htb-write-up/ellingson/write-up-ellingson.md

 ### Getting a Reverse Shell

 The service in the background is a **Python Flask** application and its running in _debug mode_.
-That means that the debugger **Werkzeug** can be used from this web page and Python code can runs successfully:
+That means that the debugger **Werkzeug** can be used from this web page and Python code runs successfully:

 ![Python Werkzeug debugger](https://kyuu-ji.github.io/htb-write-up/ellingson/ellingson_web-2.png)